-In 2017, we established a new sustainability framework that outlines how our contribution to global sustainability challenges will drive the future success of SATS as a business.
-The Board provides guidance on the development of the Company's business strategy and reviews the effectiveness of all programmes to ensure they are fit-for-purpose and are sustainable.
-Our Board also makes certain that sustainability goals are integrated into business goals.
+In 2017, we established a sustainability framework that outlines how our contribution to global sustainability challenges will drive the future success of SATS as a business.
+The Board provides guidance on the development of the Company's business strategy and reviews the effectiveness of all programmes to ensure they are fit for purpose and are sustainable.
+Our Board also makes certain that we integrate sustainability goals into business goals, making sustainability a vital facet of our business strategy.

-Hence, sustainability is naturally a vital facet of our business strategy.
-We adopt a technology-driven, people-led approach to everything we do to deliver long-term value to our stakeholders, such as encouraging innovative solutions to improve services and promote healthy eating without depleting scarce resources.
-We engage our stakeholders regularly through multiple channels to identify material issues that guide our decision-making.
-By working collaboratively with both external and internal stakeholders, we believe that we can create a greater collective impact on the environment and communities we serve.

-We have established ambitious 2030 goals, built on our core competencies to enable our business, stakeholders, and the community to grow with purpose.
-The framework's three pillars - Nourishing Communities, Connecting People, and Treasuring Resources, are aligned with our vision to feed and connect Asia.
+We adopt a technology-driven, people-led approach to deliver long-term value to our stakeholders, such as encouraging innovative solutions to improve services and promoting healthy eating without depleting scarce resources.
+Building upon our core competencies to enable our business, stakeholders and the community to grow with purpose, we have established ambitious 2030 goals within the framework of our three pillars of sustainability - Nourishing Communities, Connecting People, and Treasuring Resources.
+We align these goals with our vision to feed and connect Asia.

-We report our sustainability performance in accordance with the SGX Sustainability Reporting Guide and take reference from Global Reporting Initiatives for disclosures on performance.
-Material topics are also mapped to the United Nations' Sustainable Development Goals.
-We will continuously review our sustainable business strategy to improve our stewardship and reporting format.
+We report sustainability performance in accordance with the SGX Sustainability Report Guide, with reference to the core option of the Global Reporting Initiative (GRI) framework.
+We also map material topics to the United Nations Sustainable Development Goals, and continually review our sustainable business strategy to improve our stewardship and reporting format.